SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination.md

 The laminator might as well be a cockatrice for all I can do with it.
 I don't think even Fluttershy's stare could outdo the staring contest I find myself locked in with that start button.

-There's a cacophony of clattering in the kitten.
+There's a cacophony of clattering in the kitchen.
 I'm sure Rainbow Dash was alright… probably.

 *Maybe I should go help her.*